- Let's Get Started!

 Fintech is not limited to start-ups.
 The banking industry has always been part of it.
 Raymond Cheng, Group General Manager and Chief Operating Officer, Asia Pacific, HSBC, points out that technology takes up a major part of our lives and all kinds of business.
 “No enterprise can excel without technology.
 The younger generation should learn and embrace technology.
 Technology might be the fundamental part that enables the development of one's career.”

 In fact, the banking industry and the government have collaborated to promote fintech research and development, and talents training in recent years.
 After establishing HSBC-ASTRI Research and Development Innovation Laboratory with Hong Kong Applied Science and Technology Research Institute (ASTRI), HSBC has participated in the Fintech Career Accelerator Scheme, co-organised by Hong Kong Monetary Authority (HKMA) and ASTRI, to offer internship vacancies in digital business and fintech projects to university students.
-(The closing date for application for this scheme is 4 February 2017.)

 As the Chief Operating Officer of HSBC in Asia-Pacific, Raymond is also responsible for I.T. development in the region.
 He advises that young people should stick to their own believes because that is the only way that they can play to their strengths.
 The innovation on the internet and mobile phones has given rise to new business models and company types.
 There is a wide range of career opportunities offered in the market, from small online game companies to large-scale banks, but young people should always look for the one in which they have the passion and the interest.